 A renewable energy source (solar panels) was commissioned at our Epsom campus in 2012.
 A new solar panel array was installed at Hopfield House UCA Farnham, in spring 2017, which is expected to generate almost two megawatt hours of electricity a year.

 Recycling schemes operate on all campuses and directly-managed student residences and food waste composting and collection services operate at UCA Farnham and UCA Epsom.
 UCA is developing a new approach to waste management that incorporates 'circular economy' principles.

-Useful documents, please click on links below to view and/or download:
+Please click on links below to view the documents.